savannahvo/NBA-Player-Impact-Analysis/README.md

 ---
 ## Technical Stack & Methodology
 * **Data Collection**: Python (`BeautifulSoup`, `requests`) used to web-scrape career-long advanced and per game statistics from [Basketball Reference](https://www.basketball-reference.com/).
 Career-long clutch statistics were collected manually on an excel sheet from the official [NBA](https://www.nba.com/) website.
-* **Data Engineering**: Cleaned and normalized disparate datasets using `Pandas`.
+* **Data Engineering**: Cleaned and normalized disparate datasets using `Pandas` and `NumPy`.
 Created a custom Impact Score feature (sum of the Percentile Ranks of PER, Box Plus-Minus, and Win Shares) and Age Curve Index (scaled a player's annual PER against their career-high PER).
-* **Visualization**: Developed a interactive Tableau dashboard to analyze the summary of top 5 NBA players along with an analysis on each player individually.
+* **Visualization**: Developed a interactive Tableau dashboard to analyze the summary of top 5 NBA players along with an analysis on each player individually. `Plotly` used for specialized visualizations like Sankey Diagrams, Radar Charts, and Ternary Plots.

+---
+# Contact
+**Email**: savannahlevo@gmail.com || [LinkedIn](https://www.linkedin.com/in/savannahlevo/)